What Is SMS Marketing and Why Should You Use It?

 Does SMS Marketing Really Work?

-In the early 2000s, when texting was just becoming a popular way to communicate, SMS marketing was seen as a little intrusive.
-And ever since, it’s been unfairly lumped in with cold calls and spam emails.
+In the early 2000s, when texting was just becoming a popular way to communicate, promotional SMS messages were seen as a little intrusive.
+And ever since, they've been unfairly lumped in with cold calls and spam emails.

 Marketing via text has evolved since then, but many marketers are still worried that adopting the practice will rub their customers the wrong way.
 No one wants to come off as a brand that sends invasive marketing messages or spammy texts.

-But you can achieve success with SMS marketing without pestering or alienating your customers.
+But you can achieve success with an SMS campaign without pestering or alienating your customers.
 While texting may have been an irksome marketing ploy in the past, it is quickly becoming the most desirable way for customers to interact with brands.

 5 Key Statistics That Prove SMS Marketing Delivers